A (Very) Brief History of the Atwood Sphere

 In 1959, CAS would attempt to make alterations to the Sphere to make it more appealing to the public, including painting the outside to look like a terrestrial globe.
 These alterations would not be enough to increase public interest.
 Instead, the Sphere would remain dormant for several decades until it eventually would make its way to the Adler Planetarium in January 1997.
 As a result of this move, the Adler brought the Sphere back from the obsolescence it had originally contributed to.
 Since this time, guests have been able to experience Chicago’s two emblematic planetariums in the same place, during a single visit.

-The Atwood Sphere will play an important role in Chicago’s Night Sky.
-It will give people the opportunity to relive a part of Chicago’s history and explore our night sky, all while serving as an anchor piece for activities in the surrounding gallery.
+The Atwood Sphere plays an important role in Chicago’s Night Sky.
+It give people the opportunity to relive a part of Chicago’s history and explore our night sky, all while serving as an anchor piece for activities in the surrounding gallery.

-But after several years of everyday use here at the Adler, the Atwood Sphere is in need of a little TLC.
-Michelle Nichols, Adler’s Director of Public Observing, is currently underway in refurbishing the interior of the Sphere.
-The extensive list of materials needed to complete the job includes some unexpected items, including at least 700 toothpicks, UV paint, an LED blacklight, and scaffolding.
+But after several years of everyday use here at the Adler, the Atwood Sphere was in need of a little TLC.
+Michelle Nichols, Adler’s Director of Public Observing, refurbished the interior of the Sphere.
+The extensive list of materials needed to complete the job included some unexpected items, including at least 700 toothpicks, UV paint, an LED blacklight, and scaffolding.

 Take a behind-the-scenes ride into the recently refurbished Atwood Sphere with the Adler’s Collections Manager Chris!
 Then, when the Adler safely reopens again, come see the Sphere in-person.